 Several businesses setting up shop along the lovely brick-faced lane offer everything from fine Oriental antiques to bric-a-brac.
 Keep your eyes peeled—you may manage to score a few bargain-priced goodies.
 Discover some surprisingly affordable items at Upstairs Downstairs (93 Charles St.), which has the air of a roadside country store, or tackle Eugene Galleries ' (76 Charles St.) multitude of old prints, photographs and etchings—many of which depict the near and dear “Hub of the Universe.”

-Selling clothing, baubles and home items alongside the crème de la crème of Greater Boston’s vast antiquing empire are posh boutiques with short-and-sweet monikers like Black Ink (101 Charles St.), Dress (70 Charles St.), Good (133 Charles St.), Holiday (53 Charles St.) and Moxie (51 Charles St.).
+Selling clothing, baubles and home items alongside the crème de la crème of Greater Boston’s vast antiquing empire are posh boutiques with short-and-sweet monikers like Black Ink (101 Charles St.), Dress (70 Charles St.) and Holiday (53 Charles St.).

-DowntownMillennium Tower, a 685-foot luxury residential building, looms over Downtown Crossing (T: Downtown Crossing), where blue-collar workers scarfing down street food are a common sight.
-Idlers from the Boston Common (due west) and meticulously dressed professionals from the Financial District (due east) also are attracted to the longtime retail district, thanks to such national chains as Bath & Body Works, H&M and Macy's.
+DowntownMillennium Tower, a 685-foot luxury residential building, looms over Downtown Crossing (T: Downtown Crossing), where blue-collar workers scarfing down street food or quick meals from local places to eat are a common sight.
+Idlers from the Boston Common (due west) and meticulously dressed professionals from the Financial District (due east) also are attracted to the longtime retail district, thanks to such national chains as Bath & Body Works and Macy's.
 Pedestrian malls, on Washington Street between Temple Place and Milk Street and on Winter Street between Tremont and Hawley streets, are home to the ubiquitous Boston pushcart, neatly plastered on all sides with the same array of keepsake T-shirts and hoodies you've seen elsewhere in the city.

 Luring bargain-loving tourists off the Freedom Trail are the Downtown Crossing locations of T.J.Maxx and Marshalls, both founded in nearby Framingham.
 For a few sporty souvenirs, poke around the men's section—you could unearth a mother lode of gear emblazoned with New England team logos.
 More low prices can be found just around the corner on Summer Street.
 Irish discount retailer Primark opened its first U.S. store in the historic Burnham Building (formerly the flagship of the now-defunct Filene's department store chain) in 2015.
 Another bonus for bargain hunters is the absence of Massachusetts state sales taxes on single-item clothing purchases of less than $175.